The Ultimate Guide to Transportation in Iceland

 Renting a car is the best option for flexibility, especially for remote road trips.
 However, guided tours and public transport work well for shorter stays in Reykjavik.
 For summer, a standard car is fine for main roads.
 In winter or for exploring the Highlands, a 4x4 is recommended.

 Yes, but road conditions can be challenging, especially in winter.
-Check road conditions, weather updates, and ensure you rent the proper vehicle for your travel plans.
+Check road conditions and weather updates, and ensure you rent the proper vehicle for your travel plans.

 Is Transport Expensive in Iceland?